study-flamingo/ledall-study-guide/ledall_study_guide_manuscript_final.md

 ---

-### CHAPTER 39: THE TWENTY-THIRD COUNTER - "THE FACING, WITH THE SPRING"
+### COUNTER 39: THE TWENTY-THIRD COUNTER - "THE FACING, WITH THE SPRING"

 **Original Text:** *The xxiijth callyde the facyng wt ye ſpryng A pfur a rake wt a full quartr ſett in ye lyffte legge wt a rabett then voyde bake ye ſame legge and ſmyte a full ſpryng att hys legge other els ſette in ye ryght legge wt a full quartr and an other voyde and be att yor ſtoppe*